 The Way of Discipleship is Not Easy.

 Christianity and following Jesus requires a commitment to 'discipleship'.
 Jesus came to show the love of God, that love was a self-giving and self-sacrificing love.
 This kind of love is fostered in an environment of community, friendship, mutual accountability and faith sharing.
 Also, the way of discipleship is not an easy way.
 It is counter cultural and goes against the grain of human tendencies of ego and self centered destructive patterns.
 Discipleship or the daily spiritual disciplines Christian engage in, in order to be 'transformed by the renewing of our minds" is not any easy path.
-It often required suffering.
+It often required suffering and sacrificing our lives for our siblings and neighbors.

 Not all suffering is the same.
 There is human suffering that results from the evil people do to each other.
 Crime, assaults, genocide, and war is not part of God's will for humanity.
 Not all suffering is good, this kind of suffering should never be interpreted as being necessary or beneficial.
 Natural disasters at times will produce a human suffering as well.
 Some of this is actually necessary for life on the planet but can be devastating to human existence in the path of the disasters.
 People should do as much as they can to mitigate against this kind of human suffering.
 Then there is suffering for the sake of the gospel.
 This is the kind Jesus took on himself, the actions of a first responder who voluntarily puts themselves in danger in order to rescue or assist someone in need.
 Both being persecuted for issues of religious conscience, and for the 'sake of the gospel' is a kind of suffering Christians associate with Jesus own journey.
 It can itself be a way to stand up against evil in the world, seeking to overcome evil with good.